teacurran/sarah-terrence/st/the-house/index.md

 ---
 title: The House
-subtitle: Our hillside in northern vermont
+subtitle: Our hillside in Vermont's Northeast Kingdom
 description: Something about the property here
 featured_image: /images/demo/demo-portrait.jpg
 layout: page